caropradier/lattes_openalex_wos/README.md

 ## Language hierarchies and gender inequalities

-This is the repository for the article "Language hierarchies and gender inequalities: the coverage of OpenAlex and the Web of Science"
+This is the repository for the article "Language hierarchies and gender inequalities: the coverage of OpenAlex and the Web of Science".

 <br>